 '''

+(procedure (PrintNumberOfInstances)

 ; the procedure we install

-(procedure (PrintNumberOfInstances)

-(setq inst (deGetEditCellView)~>instances )
+(setg inst (deGetEditCellView)~>instances )

 ; (better use 'let'!)

 (printf "Found %d instances:\n" (length inst) )

 (foreach s inst (printf "%L\n" s->cellName) )

 )

 MyMenuShowObjects = ( hiCreateMenuItem

 ; define an menu item

 ; for later reference

 ?name

 'PrintNumberOfInstances

-?itemText "Show # of Instances & types" ; Text for menu item
+?itemText "Show # of Instances & types"

+; Text for menu item

 ?statusTip "Show # inst & type"

-; shown in status bar
+: shown in status bar

 ?callback "PrintNumberOfInstances"

 )

 hiCreatePulldownMenu(

 ; define a menu

+; for later reference

 'MyMenu

-: for later reference

 "MyFirstMenu"

 ; text for menu (in bar)

 list( MyMenuShowObjects )

 ; all menu items in the menu

-)
+(procedure (InstallMenu args)

 ; installation routine which

-(procedure (InstallMenu args)
+(hiInsertBannerMenu

 ; adds the menu to the 'Banner' bar

-(hiInsertBannerMenu

 args->window

-: the window
+; the window

 ; name of menu to add

 MyMenu

 (length (hiGetBannerMenus args->window))

 ; menu position (0=left)

 ))

 (deRegUserTriggers "maskLayout"

 ; tell cadence to call (InstallMenu)

 nil nil 'InstallMenu)

 ; whenever a layout is opened

 '''

 - SKILL code can be executed automatically: - At startup of Cadence, the file .cdsinit is executed.
-In this file, you can for instance define shortcuts - When the layout/schematic editor is started, the files layEdit.menus/schematic.menus in directory menus (in the working dir) are executed - If you want to create your own menu, put them here. - You can use some predefined menus (from SuS): - Create subdirectory menus (with command mkdir menus) - In this directory, create symbolic links with - ln -s /shares/tools/SKILL/layEdit.menus layEdit.menus and - ln -s /shares/tools/SKILL/schematic.menus schematic.menus - You need to restart Cadence...
+In this file, you can for instance define shortcuts - When the layout/schematic editor is started, the files layEdit.menus Or schematic.menus in directory menus (in the working dir) are executed - If you want to create your own menu, put them here. - You can use some predefined menus (from SuS): - Create subdirectory menus (with command mkdir menus) - In this directory, create symbolic links with In -s /shares/tools/SKILL/layEdit.menus layEdit.menus and - ln -s /shares/tools/SKILL/schematic.menus schematic.menus - You need to restart Cadence...